CraftsmantechDoc/product-docs/docs/Editor/Graphics Quality Settings.md

+# Graphics Quality Settings

 **Reading this chapter takes about 10 minutes.**

 This chapter describes how to set the graphics quality in the Editor.

-# Why Set Graphics Quality?
+## Why Set Graphics Quality?

 - When players launch a game, the system will **automatically** detect the player device's hardware and select the appropriate graphics quality level.
 - In the editor, developers can set the graphics quality of the main viewport and running viewport, so that they can **simulate and preview** the display of resources and scenes under different levels of image quality when developing games.

-# How to Set the Graphics Quality in the Editor?
+## How to Set the Graphics Quality in the Editor?

 - **Step.1**
   -  Click the [Project] button on the far left side of the Editor menu bar and find [Editor Settings] in the dropdown menu.